 Sponsoring organizations are obliged to provide an objective assessment of whether program activities fulfill or do not fulfill the original intent of the project as articulated in the grant proposal.
 All programs must include an outside independent evaluator to provide an objective assessment.
-The evaluation narratives supplement the quantitative data gathered from the audience.
+Evaluation narratives supplement the quantitative data gathered from the audience.

 - Creative and performing arts (theater, dance, music, opera, etc.)

 - Research, writing, and publication of material targeted exclusively or primarily for a scholarly audience

 - Course work for academic credit, except for teacher institutes

 - Museum or library acquisitions